Know Your Risk Before It Strikes

 Although the study, which was published in British Medical Journal (BMJ), initially found a lower rate of cardiovascular events (such as heart attacks and strokes) in people who ate the most gluten, versus those who ate the least, the researchers reported that after adjusting their results for a variety of risk factors, the difference “was no longer significant.”

-The researchers concluded, “Long-term dietary consumption of gluten was not associated with risk of coronary heart disease (CAD).”
+The researchers concluded, “Long-term dietary consumption of gluten was not associated with the risk of coronary heart disease (CAD).”
 [Emphasis added.]
 That means there was no link between how much or how little gluten the people studied ate and the likelihood that they’d develop CAD (plaque in the arteries that can lead to a heart attack or stroke).

 How was this study conducted?